mcsiple/shinyoverview/README.md

 2. Getting data into and out of `shiny`
 3. Lessons I learned during the app development process

-These latter two sections are optional but materials are included for you to explore them on your own:
+These latter two sections are optional but materials are included for you to explore on your own:

 4. Translating `shiny` apps using `{shiny.18n}`
 5. Shiny as a teaching tool using `{learnr}`